-The liver plays essential bodily functions such as filtering out toxins, making enzymes that help digest food, stores sugar and nutrients and enables you to fight infections.
+The liver plays essential bodily functions such as filtering out toxins, making enzymes that help digest food, store sugar and nutrients, and enables you to fight infections.
 However, the liver also can repair itself by forming scar tissue.
 The problem arises when too much scar tissue builds up and disables the liver’s function.

 Cirrhosis happens when factors that damage the liver, like alcohol or chronic viral infections, are present over a long period.
 When the liver becomes too scarred, it can’t function properly, ultimately resulting in liver failure.

 The most common cause of cirrhosis is long-term viral hepatitis C infection and chronic alcohol abuse.
 Obesity is also a common cause, but it isn’t as prevalent as alcoholism and hepatitis.
 Overall, the three main things that can lead to cirrhosis include: